open-feature/python-sdk-contrib/providers/openfeature-provider-unleash/README.md

 - `url`: The URL of your Unleash server
 - `app_name`: The name of your application
 - `api_token`: The API token for authentication
+- `environment`: The Unleash environment to connect to (default: `development`)

+### Evaluation context mapping

+When evaluating flags, the OpenFeature `EvaluationContext` is mapped to the Unleash context as follows:

+- `EvaluationContext.targeting_key` → Unleash `userId`
+- `EvaluationContext.attributes` → merged into the Unleash context as-is

 ### Event handling